Clemson–South Carolina rivalry: Game results

+The game scheduled for November 28, 2020 was cancelled by the Southeastern Conference's modified season due to COVID-19 precautions.

 Baseball

 In baseball, Clemson leads the series overall 191–145–2.
 The teams previously met four times during the regular season, with two games scheduled at each home field.
 Two of the games were played on Saturday and Sunday, and then later in the season 2 games were played during the mid-week, usually on Wednesday.
 Since 2010, the teams have competed against each other over the course of a single weekend: once on each home field and once at a neutral site.
 Fluor Field (2010, 2011, 2013–2018, 2019–present in odd-numbered years) in Greenville, SC, Segra Park (2019–present in even-numbered years) in Columbia, SC, and Riley Park (2012) in Charleston, SC have served as the host sites.
 The other instances where the teams met in neutral site games were the 2002 College World Series and the 2010 College World Series, both times at Rosenblatt Stadium in Omaha, NE.

 Both schools are perennially considered to be among the top programs in the country, giving the rivalry a prominent spot in college baseball beyond the state of South Carolina.
 SEBaseball.com's Mark Etheridge has called it "college baseball's most heated rivalry," and Baseball America's Aaron Fitt has called it "far and away the most compelling rivalry college baseball has to offer."